Limited Liability Company (LLC)

 - If a LLC is required to withhold and remit backup withholding to the Internal Revenue Service, they also are required to withhold and remit to Franchise Tax Board, except for instances that are specifically excluded for California purposes.

 - The LLC may be required to withhold taxes if the LLC distributes California source taxable income to a nonresident member.
-For more information about withholding, see FTB 1017, Resident and Nonresident Withholding Guidelines..
+For more information about withholding, refer to FTB 1017, Resident and Nonresident Withholding Guidelines.

 - Withholding requirements for sale of California real estate.